 "We use several automatic failover resolutions for everything from upstream provider re-routing to redundant switches and redundant core network routers."

 Hence why Hostwinds is always on top of "Resolving pathway failures instantly with automatic re-routing."

 READ MORE: Hostwinds' Enterprise Redundant Network

-Tier 1 Network Providers, also known as Tier 1 Carriers, own their own networks entirely and transfer network connections to data centers.
-Tier 1 providers have huge infrastructure and a wide-ranging area of internet coverage.
+Tier 1 Network Providers, also known as Tier 1 Carriers, own their networks entirely and transfer network connections to data centers.
+Tier 1 providers have a massive infrastructure and a wide-ranging area of internet coverage.

 Hostwinds works with the following Tier 1 Network Providers:

 2. GTT Communications

 3. Cogent Communications

 4. Level (3) Communications